Lupus erythematosus, Sjögren's syndrome, Antiphospholipid syndrome, Connective tissue diseases

 2003: Completely revised and expanded second edition of "Mein Lupus erythematodes Tagebuch"

 After my lupus was diagnosed, several other comorbidities, internal organ problems and side effects become evident.
-These included bradycardia, Raynaud's phenomenon, gastroesophageal reflux disease, tachycardia, intermittent atrial fibrillation, chronic recurrent appendicitis followed by an appendectomy, hip dysplasia, endometriosis, latent Graves' disease with ophthalmopathy, suspected coeliac disease, secondary adrenal insufficiency, bronchial hyperresponsiveness (peak expiratory flow rate 50%), protein excretion = 845 mg/day and reduction of glomerular filtration rate to 64.5 mL/min/1.73 m², trigeminal neuropathy.
+These included bradycardia, Raynaud's phenomenon, tachycardias, intermittent atrial fibrillation, chronic recurrent appendicitis followed by an appendectomy, hip dysplasia, endometriosis, latent Graves' disease with ophthalmopathy, suspected coeliac disease, secondary adrenal insufficiency, bronchial hyperresponsiveness (peak expiratory flow rate 50%), protein excretion = 845 mg/day and reduction of glomerular filtration rate to 64.5 mL/min/1.73 m², trigeminal neuropathy.

 April 2012: Publication of "Liste schubauslösender Medikamente bei Lupus erythematodes und photosensibilisierender Stoffe" (List of drugs triggering lupus exacerbations and photosensitising substances)